jemisonrosemari/jemisonrosemari/README.md

 # ROSEMARI BURTON
-## Data Scientist
+## Software Developer
 rosemari.burton6@icloud.com

 ***
 ### Summary
-Analytical and thorough Computer Scientist excellent at handling large, complex information to understand and improve processes.
-Methodical about conducting thorough evaluations and building well-founded recommendations.
-Experienced in automation and forward-thinking in identifying new and improved solutions.
+A skilled software developer with a Bachelor of Science in Computer Science and a passion for coding.
+After taking time off to raise a family, I am excited to return to work and apply my knowledge to real-world projects.
+I am proficient in programming languages such as Java and Python, and have experience working on both front-end and back-end development.

 ***
 ### Experience
 01/2020 – 01/2024
 Computer Science Undergraduate
 University of the People |Pasadena, CA
--	Covered abstract concepts that can be applied to almost any programming language, including Python, Java, and C++.
+-	Reinforced a strong foundation in computer science fundamentals such as algorithms, data structures, and computer architecture.
-- Investigated data mining and machine learning algorithms in both supervised and unsupervised learning.
+-	Implemented front-end and back-end development projects using software development frameworks, libraries, databases, and tools.
--	Used the R programming language for performing clustering, classification, and regression analysis.
+-	Modeled and designed relational databases and developed SQL queries ensuring data, entity, and referential integrity.
--	Learned the capabilities and operation of many algorithms, including decision trees, k-means, k-nearest neighbors, linear regression, ID3 for decision trees, and the Perceptron.
+-	Conducted data mining and machine learning in supervised, unsupervised, and reinforcement learning utilizing Python and R.

 #
 02/2012 – 03/2023